Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: PRELIMINARY: FL Fundamentals

 \section{PRELIMINARY: FL Fundamentals}

-The concept of FL has attracted a significant attention in the academia and industry \cite{[3.3],[3.4],[3.5],[3.6]}.
-The key principle of FL is to construct a generalised global model by performing a distributed model training.
-The recent advancement on the communication and computation capabilities of edge devices, in addition to the big amount of data generated and stored locally on the devices, facilitates the spread of this emerging technology widely.
-While the advent of FL was synchronised with the existence of long term evolution (LTE) networks and impending 5G networks, many research efforts were conducted to validate its potentials in such networks \cite{[3.7],[3.8],[3.9]}.
-However, the initial deployment of 5G has reported several limitations that restrain the realisation of future prospective applications, such as XR, holographic teleportation, and haptics.
-Therefore, the recent research and industrial activities have been directed toward shaping FL with the aim to fit in future B5G/6G networks \cite{[4.10],[3.1],[3.2],[9.15]}.
-In this section, we present the fundamentals of FL algorithms, its architecture, categories, operation principle, and aggregation schemes.
+The concept of FL has attracted significant attention in academia and industry \cite{[3.3]}.
+The key principle of FL is to construct a generalised global model by performing distributed model training.
+The recent advancement in edge devices' communication and computation capabilities and the large amount of data generated and stored locally on the devices facilitate the spread of this emerging technology widely.
+This section presents the fundamentals, architecture, categories, operation principles, and aggregation schemes of FL algorithms.